inigo-llc/ember-cli-rails/README.md

 $ bin/rails s
 ```

-In another tab cd into your ember app (it'll be inside the rails root and
+In another tab cd into your ember app (it'll be inside the project root and
-labled with your app-name-ember).
+labled with your app-ember).
 From within the ember-app directory run the
 development ember server

 ```bash